navin-moorthy/Pico-CTF-2017-Write-Up/forensics/connect-the-wigle/README.md

 wigle: SQLite 3.x database, last written using SQLite version 3008007
 ```

-Now we can open it up, and try to determine, which of the tables in a database should be our target.
+Now we can open it up, and try to determine, whichThe solution to this challenge was very simple, except that if you are an over-thinker and over-analyzer like me, you tend to miss out ofn the tables in a database should be our target.

 ```sql
 sqlite> SELECT * FROM sqlite_master WHERE type='table';